CodeCraftKJ/ShoppingPage/README.md

 ## Customization

 You can customize the layout according to your requirements.
-The graphics can be replaced or enhanced with your own designs created in Figma or any other graphic design tool.
+The graphics used in this project were taken from the [Shopping Website](https://www.figma.com/community/file/1135871952737326157/Shopping-Website) Figma community file.
+You can access the Figma file to view and modify the graphics to suit your design preferences.
 Additionally, you can extend the functionality by integrating backend APIs and implementing features such as user authentication and more.

 Enjoy working with the FASHION web layout and let your creativity shine!